flowersteam/self_calibration_BCI_plosOne_2015/README.md

 We recommend the following papers for more details on the algortihm.

 [1] Grizou, J., Iturrate, I., Montesano, L., Oudeyer, P. Y., & Lopes, M. (2014).
 Calibration-free BCI based control.
-In Twenty-Eighth AAAI Conference on Artificial Intelligence (pp. 1-8). [provide link to paper]
+In Twenty-Eighth AAAI Conference on Artificial Intelligence. [provide link to paper]

 [2] Grizou, J., Iturrate, I., Montesano, L., Oudeyer, P. Y., & Lopes, M. (2014).
 Interactive learning from unlabeled instructions.
-In UAI-30th Conference on Uncertainty in Artificial Intelligence (pp. 1-8). [provide link to paper]
+In UAI-30th Conference on Uncertainty in Artificial Intelligence. [provide link to paper]

 For even more details and illustrative drawings of these ideas, please refer to the following thesis: